uspki/policies/certificate-policy.md

 Renewal is defined as the re-issuance of a certificate with no changes to the public key, no changes to the identity information, and a new validity period for the certificate.

 ### 4.6.1 Circumstance for certificate renewal
-CA certificates SHALL NOT be renewed.
-End entity Domain Validation SSL certificates and end entity Organizational Validation SSL certificates SHALL NOT be renewed.
-Certificate renewal requests SHALL be treated as new applications and information verified in accordance with Section 4.2.1
+CA certificates shall not be renewed.
+End entity Domain Validation SSL certificates and end entity Organizational Validation SSL certificates shall not be renewed.
+Certificate renewal requests shall be treated as new applications and information verified in accordance with Section 4.2.1

-Online Certificate Status Protocol (OCSP) Delegated responder certificates MAY be renewed.
+Online Certificate Status Protocol (OCSP) Delegated responder certificates may be renewed.

 ### 4.6.2 Who may request renewal
-The Policy Authority SHALL request that CAs routinely process OCSP Delegated Responder certificate renewal requests at the time the original certificate is requested by the Administrator.
+The Policy Authority shall request that CAs routinely process OCSP Delegated Responder certificate renewal requests at the time the original certificate is requested by the Administrator.

 ### 4.6.3 Processing certificate renewal requests
-The CA SHALL verify that the OCSP Delegated Responder certificate expiration date SHALL NOT exceed 825 days from the date of initial certificate issuance.
+The CA shall verify that the OCSP Delegated Responder certificate expiration date shall not exceed 825 days from the date of initial certificate issuance.

 ### 4.6.4 Notification of new certificate issuance to subscriber
 See Section 4.3.2.